Shanshan Qin

 Education

-• PhD in Condensed Matter Physics, 2019
+• Ph.D in Condensed Matter Physics, 2019

 Peking University, Beijing, China

-• BS in physics, 2012
+• BSc in physics, 2012

 Central China Normal University, Wuhan, China